-The exciting time dedicated to college searching can be a daunting process for high school juniors and seniors.
-While the process contains plenty of high moments and cheery daydreaming about the future, the time spent searching can quickly feel overwhelming, leading students to struggle maintaining structure and a sense of order while making their college lists.
-This is a common occurrence among students.
-The vast quantity of information surrounding each college can surely be a cause of stress, especially if you aren’t properly organizing your data.
+The college search can be a daunting process for high school students.
+While it has plenty of high moments and cheery daydreaming about the future, it can quickly become overwhelming, leading students to struggle to maintain structure and a sense of order while making their college lists.
+The vast quantity of information about each college can surely become a cause of stress, especially if you aren’t properly organizing your data.
 Though having a list with your top colleges is a great start, adding valuable information in an orderly manner can help you tremendously.
 Here are some tips on how to organize important information about your top-choice colleges.

 Start your digital list